isralduke/portfolio-11ty/src/projects/digital-drivers-license-app.md

 ### Conclusion

 The digital driver’s license is called [La Wallet](https://lawallet.com).
-It’s designed, developed, and owned by [Envoc](https://envoc.com), a software agency in Louisiana, where I worked on La Wallet as the UX Designer while I was an employee.
+It’s designed, developed, and owned by [Envoc](https://envoc.com), a software agency in Louisiana, where I worked on La Wallet while I was an employee.